-6.17.1 The GCWS shall provide the manual activation and deactivation via:
+- 6.17.1 The GCWS shall provide the manual activation and deactivation via: - a) Dual Toned Multi-Frequency (DTMF) links (initiated within the cab of the train, hi-rail equipment or maintenance personnel); and - b) The manual test switch.
+The test switch must have its positions labelled: NORMAL, TEST, and EMERGENCY.

-- a) Dual Toned Multi-Frequency (DTMF) links (initiated within the cab of the train); and - b) the manual test switch. - 6.17.2 The GCWS shall provide deactivation jumpers for applicable approaches and islands in accordance with the following: - a) Deactivation jumper terminals shall be located together in one area on the wall in the bungalow, clearly visible to maintainers; - b) Deactivation jumper shall have caps and shields to help prevent unintended deactivations; - c) Deactivation jumper terminals shall be installed on the jumper panel with a yellow surface; - d) Whenever the deactivation jumper is applied, the power off lights shall be flashing.
+- 6.17.2 The GCWS shall provide deactivation jumpers for applicable approaches and islands per the following: - a) Deactivation jumper terminals shall be located together in one area on the wall in the bungalow, clearly visible to maintainers; - b) Deactivation jumper shall have caps and shields to help prevent unintended deactivations; - c) Deactivation jumper terminals shall be installed on the jumper panel with a yellow surface and clearly identified jumper number; - d) Deactivation jumper function and terminal numbers shall be clearly marked in the plan set with instructions to maintainers; - e) Deactivation jumpers shall remove one entire track of approaches and islands per jumper unless crossovers or other operational considerations can be used within the approach when the track is deactivated.
+In this case, function and assignment shall be proposed by the design contractor and approved by Metrolinx; and - f) Whenever the deactivation jumper is applied, the power-off lights shall be flashing.